tidbyt/community/apps/flightoverhead/README.md

 # Flight Overhead for Tidbyt

-Uses AirLabs or OpenSky to find the flight overhead a location.
+Use AirLabs or OpenSky to find the flight overhead a location.
+By default, OpenSky is the provider.
+An optional OpenSky account can be used to extend the request quota.
+An AirLabs API Key is required to use AirLabs as the provider.

 >>>
 name = "Provider (Required)",